junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

-###### [TBA]

 ### draft notes

-Amy read from the book that River has to break her wrist
+> Dean/Amy goes to cellar where Rory was, the match in dark scene, Dean/Amy talk, Dean protect Amy & zapped away to Winter Quay, (Dean meet Rory)
+>
+> Amy read River's book (mentioned Dean/Cas sacrifice+Amy/Rory last farewell (keep it vague), River's broken wrist), Doctor freak out, try save Amy, change future
+>
+> chapter end last transition sentence: "Where is Dean/Rory"

 Dean/Amy talks about Doctor vs Rory, Amy's choices, normal life vs adventure, talking about "the other life" and maybe the truth is not about whereto but runaway, make Dean think Sam → prepare for ending to understand/call Sam, Dean realize he's angry/jealous/unfair to Sam (extend a bit more to show Dean/Cas actually visited Sam before heading out); Amy talk about feeling, what's love like → prepare for ending confession with Cas, Dean start understand about feeling (extend/memory a bit about post-purgatory, Dean topside first a few days, then Cas)

 Dean: "You know it sounds really strange, the weeping angel and the actual angel, I was so used to angel being only dudes like him" Amy: "Are other angels all like him?"
 Dean: "No, there is no one like him."

+Amy accidentally read from the book that River has to break her wrist

 Dean: "I might have an idea what's happening here" (intro the book)

-Cas: "how do you know where to look" how does Doctor/Amy know where to find Rory: not the book, sonic screwdriver detect strange temporal energy surge, they follow the signal, worry Rory might be in trouble, turns out the worry is real

 about book: "This isn't any old future, it's ours.
 Once we know what's coming, it's fixed."

 Dean: "Let me get this straight.
 You save the universe but only save the UK part, fly across galaxy is close enough but USA is too far away?
 This isn't your jurisdiction or something?
 Pal, not I'm saying, you did a terrible job in protecting the earth, in case you didn't notice, it at least trashed twice if we didn't ..."
 Doctor: "All due respect, who's behind that?
 Also, USA almost trashed twice doesn't mean..."
 River/Amy: "Don't mind him, London gets trashed every Christmas, it's a Doctor and Monster thing."
 Dean/Cas: "You can say that again."

-Doctor: "People assume that time is a strict progression of cause to effect, but actually, from a non-linear, non-subjective viewpoint, it's more like a big ball of wibbly-wobbly, timey-wimey stuff."
-(DW310) (Dean: "That's just so English")

 Dean wrt Amy/Rory: "So you two are married."
 Cas wrt Doctor/River: "You two are also married."
 Amy wrt destiel: "And you are --?"
 Dean: "No, no, we, uh, we are best friends."
 Amy: "Sure."
 River: "Thought I heard you said you're partners" Dean: "What?
 The agents thing?
 No, no, that's just, partner in crime kinda thing" Cas: "Dean--" Dean: "Yeah sorry you're right, made it worse.
 No it's like, colleagues" (Cas narrow eyes), "comrade," (Amy raise eyebrow) "family," (River: "sure"), Dean: "You know what, forget it, just friends.
 Cas is my best friend, that's all.
 Drop it" Amy raise hands, surrender: "just asking, as long as you guys figured it out, no problem with me" River to Cas: "That's good enough for you?"
 Cas: "Why wouldn't it be?"
 Dean cheerfully: "See? all sorted out now, no problem at all" Dean/Cas meet eyes, look away

 Dean wrt Doctor/River: "I guess a thousand year age difference isn't a problem then."
 "You got anything to say about that?"
 "What?
 No, no, of course not."
 (Dean unintentionally glance at Cas, finding him look at him too) "We were married when I was half-way killing him and he was trying to save the world.
 It's complicated."
 Dean grins: "Isn't it always?" (unintentionally meet Cas's eyes again)

-Doctor: "timey-wimey detector" (Dean: "I made a better hand-made EMF than that when I was ten.")

 ## Chap 7 Night In The Statue Park